 - 1. Photographs may be either black and white or color.
-Photographs must have been taken since your county fair of the previous year. - 2.
-Photographs must be a minimum of 5 inches by 7 inches.
+Photographs must have been taken since your county fair of the previous year. - Photographs must be a minimum of 5 inches by 7 inches.
 Finished size (including mounting/matting) of single photographs may not exceed 11 inches by 14 inches.
-Exception: Panoramic photos must not exceed 11 inches high by 24 inches in length. - 3.
+Square photos are allowed within the following dimensions, measured by inches: 7x7, 8x8, 9x9, 10x10, 11x11.
+Exception: Panoramic photos must not exceed 11 inches high by 24 inches in length. - 2.
 All photographs must be printed on photographic paper and must be mounted and/or matted.
-Maximum thickness of finished project must not exceed 1/2 inch thick. - 4.
+Maximum thickness of finished project must not exceed 1/2 inch thick. - 3.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board or (b) with mount borders [window mat or flat mount directly on board].
-Exhibitors may cut their own mounting boards, use ready-cut window mats, or have matting done professionally. - 4-H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged. - 5.
+Exhibitors may cut their own mounting boards, use ready-cut window mats, or have matting done professionally. - 4-H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged. - 4.
 A series is a group of photographs [3 to 5] that are related to or tell a step-by-step story.
 Photographs must be mounted together and numbered in story order or sequence.
-Finished size of individual photographs in a series must be a minimum of 5 inches by 7 inches and should not exceed 6 inches by 8 inches. - 6.
-Edited photos should include a copy of the photo before edits. - 7.
-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 8.
-Photographs depicting unsafe practices or illegal activities will not be displayed. - Iowa State Fair 4-H photography exhibitors must use the most current Photo Exhibit Label to provide required information for photo exhibits. - 10.
+Finished size of individual photographs in a series must be a minimum of 5 inches by 7 inches and should not exceed 8 inches by 8 inches. - 5.
+Edited photos should include a copy of the photo before edits. - 6.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 7.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 8.
+Iowa State Fair 4-H photography exhibitors must use the most current Photo Exhibit Label to provide required information for photo exhibits. - 9.
 Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography Show and vice versa.